HackYourFutureBelgium/bf-html-and-css/materials/css-basic.md

 # CSS

-> What is HTML ?
+## What is CSS?

-- CSS stands for Cascading Style Sheets
+- **CSS** stands for **Cascading Style Sheets**.
-- CSS describes how HTML elements are to be displayed on screen.
+- It describes how HTML elements are displayed on screen.
-- CSS can control the layout of multiple web pages all at once
+- CSS can control the layout of multiple web pages simultaneously.
-- External stylesheets are stored in CSS files
+- External stylesheets are typically stored in `.css` files.

 ## Syntax